eluckie/TravelApi.Solution/README.md

 #### Build an API that allows users to `GET` and `POST` reviews about various travel destinations around the world.

-* As a user, I want to `GET` and `POST` reviews about travel destinations.
-* As a user, I want to `GET` reviews by country or city.
-* As a user, I want to see the most popular travel destinations by number of reviews or by overall rating.
 * As a user, I want to `PUT` and `DELETE` reviews, but only if I wrote them.
 (Start by requiring a user_name param to match the user_name of the author on the message.
 You can always try authentication later.)
-* As a user, I want to look up random destinations just for fun.

 ## Technologies Used